Basilica of Saint-Denis: 19th century – reconstruction and renovation

 The church was reconsecrated by Napoléon in 1806, and he designated it as the future site for his own tomb and those of his intended dynasty.
-He also ordered the construction of three chapels to honour the last French kings, created a chapel under the authority of his uncle, Cardinal Fesch, which was decorated with richly-carved choir stalls and marquetry from the Château de Gaillon.(See "Choir Stalls" section below).
+He also ordered the construction of three chapels to honour the last French kings, created a chapel under the authority of his uncle, Cardinal Fesch, which was decorated with richly-carved choir stalls and marquetry from the Château de Gaillon.
+(See "Choir Stalls" section below).

 After Napoleon's downfall, the ashes of the previous king, Louis XVI, were ceremoniously moved from the cemetery of the Madeleine to Saint-Denis.
 The last king to be entombed in Saint-Denis was Louis XVIII in 1824.

 In 1813 François Debret was named the chief architect of the cathedral; he proceeded, over thirty years, to repair the Revolutionary damage.
 He was later best known for his design of the Salle Le Peletier, the primary opera house of Paris before the Opéra Garnier in 1873.
-He replaced the upper stained glass windows in the nave with depictions of the historic kings of France, and added new windows to the transept depicting the renovation, and the July 1837 visit to the Cathedral of King Louis Philippe.
+He replaced the upper stained-glass windows in the nave with depictions of the historic kings of France, and added new windows to the transept depicting the renovation, and the July 1837 visit to the Cathedral of King Louis Philippe.
 On 9 June, the spire of the tower was struck by lightning and destroyed.
 Debret rapidly put into place a new spire, but he did not fully understand the principles of Gothic architecture.
-He made errors in his plans for the new structure, which resulted in the spire and tower collapsing under their own weight in 1845.
+His improperly built structure was heavily impacted by two hurricanes which occurred in 1842 and 1843, as well as the tornado of 1845.
+After inspection, Debret was ordered to dismantle the spire due to safety concerns.

 Debret resigned and was replaced by Eugène Viollet-le-Duc, who had the support of Prosper Mérimée, the French author who led campaign for the restoration of ruined Gothic architecture in France.
-Viollet-le-Duc continued working on the Abbey until his death in 1879, and replaced many of the creations conceived by Debret.
+Viollet-le-Duc continued working on the abbey until his death in 1879, and replaced many of the creations conceived by Debret.
 Viollet-le-Duc focused on the tombs, rearranging and transforming portions of the interior into a vast museum of French sculpture.
 In the 1860s Emperor Napoleon III asked Viollet-le-Duc to construct an imperial section in the crypt for him and his dynasty, but he was deposed and went into exile before it was begun.